What Adult Children Of Divorce Need To Know

 Many gray divorces follow a trend typical of younger divorces: A mother’s relationship with her children may be strengthened, while the father’s relationship may not fare as well.

-In general, one in four divorces is now a gray divorce, a statistic that has doubled since 1990.
+In the United States, one in three divorces is now a gray divorce, a statistic that has doubled since 1990.
+The growing number of gray divorces isn’t exclusive to the United States, but is a trend seen across the world.
 As a result, there tends to be a growing number of adult children of divorce, all trying to navigate the changes happening in their families.
 You may be interested in finding community with other people going through the same thing, and several options for doing so may be available online and in person.

 In larger cities, in-person support groups may be available.
 Many of these are hosted by religious organizations, but they may also be provided by mental health providers or community organizations.